Crimson-Zero/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Using functions and dictionary data structure implemented a Tic-Tac-Toe game
+Using functions and dictionary data structure implemented a Tic-Tac-Toe game against a Human player